replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 is especially true of values stored in secrets.

-We're going to define collectors for some ConfigMaps and Secrets that are critical to operating the Slackernews registry.
+We're going to define collectors for some ConfigMaps and Secrets that are critical to operating the Slackernews g.
 ConfigMaps are collected with the `configMap` collector and Secrets with the `secret` collector.
 Both of these give you different ways to control what to look for and what's collected.
 You can choose to collect only specific resources or to collect them based on a selector.
 You also have fine-grained control over which keys to look for and whether to include the value at that key.
 Only include the value when absolutely necessary and when it is likely to be known to you already.
 ## Collecting ConfigMaps

-For our `configMap` collectors, we're going to collect all of the ConfigMaps installed by the application without their values.
-We'll also collect the value of the endpoint that is configured for Slackernews to confirm it is set to where the customer is trying to access it.
+For our `configMap` collectors, we're going to collect the ConfigMap installed by the application.
+We're going to include the value of the `default.conf` key since it contains the NGINX configuration which shows what endpoint the server is listening on.
+This will help us assure the application is listening where the user expects to find it.

 ```
     - configMap:
-        namespace: default
-        selector:
-        - app.kubernetes.io/name=slackernews
-    - configMap:
-        name: slackernews-core
+        name: slackernews-nginx
-        namespace: default
+        namespace: slackernews
-        key: EXT_ENDPOINT
+        key: default.conf
         includeValue: true
 ```

-Use the editor at the "Manifest Editor" tab to add these collectors to you support bundle definition after the `logs` collector from the previous step.
+Use the editor to add this collector to you support bundle definition after the `logs` collector from the previous step.

 ![Adding ConfigMap Collectors](../assets/adding-configmap-collectors.png)